 If your goal is to get all staff confidently using a new software platform for time tracking, what specific information will they need to know?
 What questions or roadblocks may they encounter?
 Will different roles or departments require different curriculums?

-Most learning and development is based on the 70:20:10 rule, with 70% of training done on the job, 20% through collaboration, and 10% through formal training—but how you design and deliver that training is up to you.
+Most L&D is based on the 70:20:10 rule, with 70% of training done on the job, 20% through collaboration and 10% through formal training—but how you design and deliver that training is up to you.

-Your program design may include online learning, social learning, ILT (instructor-led training), or a blended learning strategy.
+Your programme design may include online learning, social learning, ILT (instructor-led training) or a blended learning strategy.

-Many LMS vendors automatically analyze and deliver data on course success and completion rates so you can analyze employee progress and update the courses as needed.
+Many LMS vendors automatically analyse and deliver data on course success and completion rates so you can analyse employee progress and update the courses as needed.

 As you review, consider the following: